 As leaders, sometimes we need to approach a challenge or issue with a completely clear and new perspective.
 Continuing to solve problems as we always have will continue to give us outcomes we have always achieved.
 Thinking in a new way can lead to new and unexpected solutions and opportunities.
 This is a learned skill however and isn't always easy.
 This session will help us learm how to remove the blinds and think in a clear new way.

 In this session, participants will gain a better understanding of the differences in operations and issues that face villages, towns and cities, all of which exist in Saratoga County.
 By touring the County government offices and the District Attorney's offices, participants will receive an up-close look at real issues facing local government, and learn how to make a difference.
 The particulars of running for public office will also be covered.

 Organizations move forward best when they have a plan.
 Strategic planning can be crucial to the growth of nonprofit organizations.
 Learn from real life experiences of nonprofit executives and board members in the county about how they went through a planning process, what worked, what they would recommend doing differently, and how to engage the board, staff, and members to follow through rather than having a plan collect dust on a shelf.

 Understanding how to tell the story of an organization creates better opportunity.
 We will learn about the archetypes and define messaging by understanding that the "why" is the message that needs to be shared for greatest impact.

-Invite a guest and enjoy the recognition you deserve at the class graduation dinner.
-Hear a light-hearted talk on balancing your personal, professional and volunteer lives.
-It will add a healthy perspective to all you have learned throughout the program.
+Invite a guest and enjoy the recognition you deserve at the class graduation dinner, while reflecting on all that has transpired during the program.

 As an additional opportunity, participants can be paired with alumni who have similar volunteer interests and could assist in making community connections for the participant.